You are the average of the five people you spend the most time with.

-Money and success is not everything in life, you’ve got to take care of your health too, says the founder of Sjekk Helsen, in Norway.
+Money and success is not everything in life, you’ve got to take care of your health too.

 Long-term success is not only probable, it becomes predictable when like-minded individuals who share the same vision form part of your dream team.